Seats and seat belts

 Seat belts for all front seating positions became mandatory from 1 January 1969 and for all seating positions from 1 January 1971.

 The level of safety provided by seat belts must not be reduced.
-Seat belts must not be replaced by belts of a lesser standard or with second-hand seat belts.
+Seat belts must not be replaced by belts of a lesser design rule standard.

-A person must not sell a seatbelt or part of a seatbelt for use in a motor vehicle.
+A person must not sell a seatbelt or part of a seatbelt for use in a motor vehicle that has previously been installed in another vehicle.

 Seat belt anchor points are carefully chosen and tested by the vehicle manufacturer.
 Therefore it is not permitted to alter the location or the strength of the seat belt anchorage points without advice from a Chartered Professional Engineer.